Content Policy

 Guidelines for Content Publication

-We ensure that content:
+We ensure that content is:

 • crisis communication or training.

-Exception for simulated content
+Exception for Simulated Content

-CrisisSuite and the SMT may contain intentionally inaccurate or misleading information.
+CrisisSuite the SMT may contain intentionally inaccurate or misleading information.
 This is essential for simulating crisis situations, training crisis response teams, and developing information literacy skills under pressure.
 Such content is clearly identified within the platform and is exempt from the usual requirements for accuracy and factuality.

-Illegal content
+Illegal Content

-Restrictions and measures
+Restrictions and Measures

 Possible measures include:

-• The temporary or permanent removal of content;
+• Temporary or permanent removal of content;

-• Temporarily restricting access to certain features;
+• Temporary restriction of access to certain functionalities;

-Management and moderation
+Management and Moderation

 • CrisisSuite: Merlin Software does not play an active role in moderating factual content, but facilitates reporting and escalation if content appears to violate the law.

-This form is also intended for government agencies.
+This form is also intended for authorities.

-Transparency in moderation
+Transparency in Moderation

-Other complaints or concerns
+Other Complaints or Reports

 We take all reports seriously and handle them with care and discretion.